MArhamAA1422/TuitionPlatform/README.md

 ### Database: MySQL

-## Some snap shot of this projocts flow
+## Some snap shots of this project

 ![alt text](images/home.png "Home")